Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Appendix Overview

 \item \textbf{\cref{app:related_work_details}:} Descriptions of the initial Boltzmann generator framework, Flow Annealed Importance Sampling Bootstrap (FAB), and Iterated Denoising Energy Matching (iDEM).

-\item \textbf{\cref{app:further_extensions}:} Three potential extensions to improve the efficiency and applicability of our framework: mixture model proposals for more efficient density evaluation, alternative gradient estimation strategies for improved stability, and hybrid approaches that incorporate small amounts of target data when available.
+\item \textbf{\cref{app:future_work}:} Future directions and extensions to our framework that we explored: mixture model proposals for more efficient density evaluation, alternative gradient estimation strategies for improved stability, and hybrid approaches that incorporate small amounts of target data when available.